Daigo (musician): 2001–2007: Daigo Stardust

-After the band disbanded, he started his activity as a solo singer with the name "Daigo with the space toys."
-At age 25, with the help of photographer Katou Masonori, he made his debut, styled as "DAIGO☆STARDUST," on July 21, 2003, deriving the name from David Bowie's Ziggy Stardust persona.
+After the band disbanded, he started his activity as a solo singer with the name "Daigo with the space toys".
+At age 25, with the help of photographer Katou Masonori, he made his debut on July 21, 2003, deriving the name from David Bowie's Ziggy Stardust persona.

 Family

 Daigo married actress Keiko Kitagawa, who portrayed Sailor Mars in the live-action series Sailor Moon, on January 11, 2016.
 Their first daughter was born on September 7, 2020.
 On September 25, 2023, Daigo and Kitagawa announced they were expecting a second child.
 Their second child, a son, was born on January 31, 2024.